Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 Anthony Davis Insights vs. the Warriors

-- Davis' opponents, the Warriors, have one of the fastest offensive tempos, ranking fourth, averaging 104.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.
+- Davis is responsible for attempting 13.2% of his team's field goal attempts this season with 17.2 per game.

-- Giving up 117.1 points per game, the Warriors are the 21st-ranked team in the league defensively.
+- Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.

-- Giving up 43.3 rebounds per game, the Warriors are the 15th-ranked team in the NBA.
+- On the boards, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per contest.

-- The Warriors are the 15th-ranked team in the NBA, allowing 25.7 assists per game.
+- Allowing 25.7 assists per contest, the Warriors are the 15th-ranked squad in the NBA.

-- Looking at 3-pointers, the Warriors have given up 12.9 makes per game, 23rd in the NBA.
+- Giving up 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.

 Anthony Davis vs. the Warriors